Wrangler JL Rubicon – Build Log

 Steering Damper Nerf

 When converting the Wrangler JL to Right Hand Drive Jeep placed the steering damper under the track bar (panhard rod), causing it to be a full 50mm under the lowest point of the suspension.
-Owners who take their Wranglers off-road always damage the steering damper and can get hooked up on the large attachment point hanging under the front axle.
+Owners who take their Wranglers off-road always damage the steering damper and it can get hooked up on the large attachment point hanging under the front axle.

 The recommendation is to use a Teraflex steering damper relocation kit to move the damper above the drag link and out of the way of harm.
 Together with the relocation kit it is necessary to add an aftermarket steering damper.
 The brand doesn’t matter too much but for the record, I used an ORV Rugged Ridge steering damper originally for a JK Wrangler.

-Rubicon Lift Caster Reset
+Rubicon Caster Reset

 The Wrangler JL Rubicon is lifted by over 1″ over its sister models.
-This provides the space for larger tire sizes, but in doing the lift Jeep did not rework the control arms to retain the designed caster.
+This provides the space for larger tire sizes, but in doing the lift Jeep did not rework the control arms to retain the designed front wheel caster.

 Specifically the JL Sport and many other cars use over 6 degrees of caster to stabilise the steering.
 Caster also has the positive side effect of improving cornering by increasing the steering angle of the tires.
 However, after the OEM JL Rubicon lift is fitted the resulting caster is only about 4.5 degrees.